xtXu/notebook/PaperReading/@huangFAEL2023.md

 ### Path Optimization
 + Find a path maximizing $\mathbf{v}^* =\max \sum_{k=1}^n \mathbf{U}\left(v_k\right)=\max \sum_{k=1}^n \mathbf{G}\left(v_k\right) \cdot \mathbf{P}\left(v_k\right)=\max \sum_{k=1}^n \mathbf{G}\left(v_k\right) \cdot \exp \left(-c \cdot \mathbf{L}\left(v_0 \cdot v_k\right)\right)$
 + $\mathbf{v}=[v_{1},v_{2},\dots,v_{n}]$ is the sequence  of viewpoints, $\mathbf{G}(v_{k})$ is the information gain, $\mathbf{L}\left(v_0 \cdot v_k\right)$ is the cumulative movement distance from $v_{0}$ to $v_{k}$.
++ A method based on 2-opt local search heuristic to solve the NP-hard problem.
+  > Firstly, an initial path $\rho_{\text {init }}=\left[v_0, v_1, v_2, \ldots, v_n\right]$ is found by sorting the information gains in descending order.
+Secondly, two viewpoints are selected randomly and the subsequence between them are reversed.
+Then a set of paths are acquired by selecting all possible two viewpoints.
+The total utility of each path is calculated by $\sum_{k=1}^{n}\mathbf{U}(v_{k})$, and the path with the highest utility is determined.
+Thirdly, the second step is executed again, using the highest utility path as the initial path.
+This is repeated until there is no higher utility path.

 ---